eprbell/dali-rp2/README.dev.md

     ```
     super().__init__(account_holder)
     ```
+* ensure the load method is implemented and returning a list of AbstractTransaction subclasses.
 * in the constructor create a plugin-specific logger with a name that uniquely identifies the specific instance of the plugin (typically you can add a subset of constructor parameter to ensure uniqueness): this way log lines can be easily distinguished by plugin instance.
 Example of a plugin-specific log in the constructor of the Trezor plugin:
     ```
         self.__logger: logging.Logger = create_logger(f"{self.__TREZOR}/{currency}/{self.__account_nickname}/{self.account_holder}")